This information is a guide and should not be used as a substitute for professional legal advice.

 Financial hardship

-If you are a renter experiencing financial hardship, our confidential and free financial counselling service may be able to help you.
-This page also links to useful help offered by other websites and services.
+If you are a renter experiencing financial hardship, our free and confidential financial counselling service may be able to help you.

 What is financial counselling?

-Our confidential financial counselling service supports renters in Victoria.
+Our free and confidential financial counselling service supports renters in Victoria.

-This free service includes assistance with any matter in relation to debt such as:
+This service includes assistance with any matter in relation to debt such as:

 - Rent arrears (overdue or outstanding rent) – current or previous properties

-- Utility debt in current or previous properties – electricity, gas, phone, water
+- Utility debt in current or previous properties – electricity, gas, water, phone, internet

 - Credit – such as loans, credit cards and consumer leases